How to buy international stocks

 - 24/7 trading.
 You can trade 24 hours a day rather than being restricted to trade within set hours.

 - Available markets.
 Where can you trade?
-Almost every provider can give you access to the popular exchanges like the London Stock Exchange, but not all platforms let you trade in some areas of Asia and Europe.
+Almost every provider can give you access to popular exchanges like the London Stock Exchange, but not all platforms let you trade in some areas of Asia and Europe.

 - If you can trade options.
 Can you trade ETOs and ETFs as well as stocks, and in which markets?
 Only some international stock trading accounts let you trade options.

 - Execution speed.
 Check how long it takes for funds to clear and to execute the trade.
+Timeliness can be important when buying international stocks.

 - Education and research tools.
 Check which market tools and resources you can access to educate yourself about different companies and foreign markets.
 Fundamental analysis and charting tools are key to making better trades.